qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 We consider 2 examples to illustrate combinatorial optimization problems.
-We will only implement the first example as in Qiskit, but provide a sequnce of excersises that give the instructions to implement the second example as well.
+We will only implement the first example as in Qiskit, but provide a sequence of exercises that give the instructions to implement the second example as well.

 2.1 (weighted) :math:`MAXCUT`